Alternative for Germany: 2025

 On 4 May 2025 a poll conducted by Insa Polling Institute which surveyed 1,001 people found that 48% of them favour banning AfD.
-The poll also showed that 61% of participants consider AfD a "right-wing extremist” party.
-On 5 May AfD sued the Federal Office for the Protection of Constitution, accusing it of violating the Basic Law for the Federal Republic of Germany (the German constitution) by trying to prosecute AfD for saying ideas which are considered freedom of speech and legitimate criticism of German immigration policies.
+The poll also showed that 61% of participants consider AfD a "right-wing extremist" party.
+On 5 May AfD sued the BfV, accusing it of violating the Basic Law for the Federal Republic of Germany (the German constitution) by trying to prosecute AfD for saying ideas which are considered freedom of speech and legitimate criticism of German immigration policies.
 A court in Cologne will start reviewing the case once BfV confirms that it has been notified of the lawsuit.

 Sieghard Knodel, a member of AfD in the Bundestag, announced his resignation from the party on 6 May 2025.
 He wrote in an email: "In light of the classification of the party as confirmed right-wing extremist by the Federal Office for the Protection of the Constitution, I must protect my private and business environment".
 He said that he would continue to serve as a non-attached member of parliament.

 On May 8, the extremist classification of AfD was temporarily suspended by the BfV pending an official court judgement.
 The AfD's leaders said that the decision was a "first important step" that would help "counter the accusation of right-wing extremism".
 The report by the BfV that led to the classification was later leaked to the public.

-For the Ludwigshafen mayoral election in September 2025, the local election administration commission composed of members of other parties, decided that AfD candidate Joachim Paul would not appear on the ballot due to doubt about his support for constitution, a move which was later upheld in court, despite Joachim Paul never having had his right to be a candidate in elections revoked by law or any court.
+For the Ludwigshafen mayoral election in September 2025, the local election administration commission composed of members of other parties, decided that AfD candidate Joachim Paul would not appear on the ballot due to doubt about his support for the constitution, a move which was later upheld in court, despite Joachim Paul never having had his right to be a candidate in elections revoked by law or any court.
 In August, five direct and two reserve AfD candidates died within 14 days of each other ahead of local elections in North Rhine-Westphalia.

+2026

+In 2026, the AfD received its best ever result in a state election, winning 43.8% of the vote in the 2026 Saxony-Anhalt state election.
+The party barely missed out on an absolute majority, winning 39 seats while 42 were required for a majority.